mars-planet/mars_city/servers/voicelib/doc/voicelib-sw-reqs.rst

    to 'start recording', give instructions to the rover - in the case of the example above, 'Follow closely.'...'Stop.'...'Take a picture of me using
    <settings abc>.'...'Take a picture of me using <settings xyz>.'...'Stop
    recording.
-Label this macro <macro-name>.'
+Label this macro <macro-name>.' and then tell the rover in question to invoke the macro.

 Environment
 -----------

-Kim is intended to be written in Python, with an instance hosted on the onboard computer of the analogue space suit (Aouda.X), (wrapped in a Tango distributed control system object) running Ubuntu 12.04 (LTS), and to interact well with other elements of the :term:`ERAS C3` Prototype, namely the rover executive / planning agent.
+The voice interface library is intended to be written in Python, with an instance hosted on an onboard computer of an analogue space suit (e.g.
+Aouda.X), wrapped in a Tango distributed control system object, running Ubuntu 12.04 (LTS), and to interact well with other elements of the :term:`ERAS C3` Prototype, namely the rover executive / planning agent.

 User classes & objectives
 -------------------------